What is Unique Humanity?

 Passport uses a variety of identity signals, including:

-Social media connections (e.g., verified LinkedIn or GitHub accounts).
+• Social media connections (for example, verified LinkedIn or GitHub accounts).

 How does Passport balance privacy with Unique Humanity verification?